 Someone like Judith Scott … there’s a lot of reasons she wouldn’t be able to [market herself].
 And other people are just so involved in the works they’re creating that it’s not really part of their reflective process.
 A lot of the art we show is created for very personal reasons, usually in private.
 Often, the artists create worlds they wish to inhabit.
 Maybe sometimes they don’t know that they aren’t inhabiting them—maybe they live within that work, or maybe the relationship to the work is more important, or real, than the relationships they have in our real world.
 I think someone like Henry Darger very clearly lived more in his work, his drawings, than in Chicago.

 …As dealers in this field we have a greater responsibility to the artist, because frequently you are the one who is making a lot of the decisions that the artist would make.
-When I work with a contemporary artist, they’re present for the installation—they’re doing all these things that for the most part the outsider artist is not engaged in
+When I work with a contemporary artist, they’re present for the installation—they’re doing all these things that for the most part the outsider artist is not engaged in.

 Artspace